How to prepare for a bushfire

 This checklist is relevant to all landholders - whether you’ve got a dairy, broad acre, stud farm, a plantation or an orchard.

-See the Country Fire Authority’s On the Land: Agricultural Management Guidelines for further practical advice on bushfire preparedness and management.
+See the Country Fire Authority’s How to Prepare Your Property for further practical advice on bushfire preparedness and management.

 Evacuation is the relocation of people from dangerous areas to safer areas, as well as their return to the area once the situation is safe.